jamesadevine/pldi-artifact-evaluation/README.md

 ## Evaluation overview

 The evaluation consists of four parts:
-   1. Work with pre-programmed Jacdac hardware
+   1. Work with pre-programmed micro:bit and Jacdac hardware
-   2. Work with Jacdac web site and dashboard
+   2. Work with the Jacdac web site
-   3. Work with running example "nite lite" from paper (HW and SW)
+   3. Deploy and work with "nite lite" exampe from paper (HW and SW)
    4. Check the automatically generate stats that go into Table 1 and 2.
+   5. OPTIONAL: examine full sources of various figures in the table

 For all four parts above, there are optional steps to repeat the steps to build artifacts from sources, if desired.
 The "nite lite" example uses the following hardware components from above:
  - micro:bit V2